It's one of the most controversial topics in the blogging community:

 There is no right or wrong way to blog.
 You're not a bad person if you want to use your blog to generate some cash.
 Don't let anyone tell you that you should only blog for the love of it.
 Yes, it is definitely a labour of love and if you don't enjoy it you probably won't last long - but don't let people try and take advantage of you by getting you to promote their product or brand for 'exposure', effectively asking you to work for free.

 If a brand approaches you to write for them, they've seen value in your work and know that you could be an asset to their company.
 Therefore, don't be shy about asking for payment.
 Some will try to tell you that they have 'no budget' for the campaign: they can't pay you, nor send you a sample of their product.
-This is a lie as they obviously have a budget for everyone else involved; they're just trying to get some free publicity from bloggers.
+This is a lie as they obviously have a budget for everyone else involved in the project; they're just trying to get some free publicity from bloggers.
 Don't fall for it.
 Why would you waste your time writing about a company who doesn't respect you enough to pay you for your efforts?

 Other brands couldn't be nicer or more professional.
 They understand that testing a product, taking photos and writing up a post all take time and a lot of work and are prepared to compensate you for doing so.
 These are the brands to keep on your radar and work with time and time again.